nahrwl/narwhal-jekyll-theme/README.md

 ## Contents At-A-Glance

-Minima has been scaffolded by the `jekyll new-theme` command and therefore has all the necessary files and directories to have a new Jekyll site up and running with zero-configuration.
+Narwhal has been scaffolded by the `jekyll new-theme` command and therefore has all the necessary files and directories to have a new Jekyll site up and running with zero-configuration.

 ### Layouts

 Refers to files within the `_layouts` directory, that define the markup for your theme.

   - `default.html` &mdash; The base layout that lays the foundation for subsequent layouts.
 The derived layouts inject their contents into this file at the line that says ` {{ content }} ` and are linked to this file via [FrontMatter](https://jekyllrb.com/docs/frontmatter/) declaration `layout: default`.
-  - `home.html` &mdash; The layout for your landing-page / home-page / index-page. [[More Info.](#home-layout)]
+  - `home.html` &mdash; The layout for the landing page.
+Use `portfolio.html` or `post-list.html` for the portfolio landing page and the posts landing page, respectively.
   - `page.html` &mdash; The layout for your documents that contain FrontMatter, but are not posts.
+  - `portfolio.html` &mdash; The layout for the portfolio.
+Renders the list of portfolio items from the `_portfolio` folder. *Add new portfolio items by adding files to the `_portfolio` folder!*
+  - `portfolio-page.html` &mdash; The layout for an individual portfolio item.
   - `post.html` &mdash; The layout for your posts.
+  - `post-list.html` &mdash; The layout for the blog posts page.

 ### Includes